 Crack, or “cocaine base,” looks like white chunks or “rocks.”
 It is smoked and has the same effects on the body as cocaine powder.
 (See “cocaine powder,” above, for more information on effects and origin.)

 Ecstasy, or MDMA, is a stimulant and psychedelic drug that is seen in the forms of tablets that look like candies, capsules, powder and liquid.
-Also known by the names of “disco biscuit,” “E” or “lover’s speed,” this drug alters the user’s perception, promotes euphoria and sexuality, and causes an “energizing effect.”
+Also known by the names of “disco biscuit,” “X,” “Hug Drug” or “Molly,” this drug alters the user’s perception, promotes euphoria and sexuality, and causes an “energizing effect.”
 MDMA is a synthetic chemical created primarily in Canadian labs and smuggled into the United States.

 GHB, or Gamma-Hydroxybutyric acid, is also generic sodium oxybate.
 GHB comes as a clear liquid or white powder substance in small bottles.
 Users typically put it in drinks such as water or alcohol, making it one of the so-called “date-rape drugs.”
 The drug depresses the central nervous system, causing euphoria, confusion and memory impairment.
-GHB is produced in secret labs.
+GHB is produced in illegal domestic and foreign clandestine labs.

 Inhalants, or “huff,” are chemical vapors found in household products such as glue, cleaning products, spray paint, felt-tip markers and cooking spray.
 Users breathe the chemicals in through their nose or mouth to feel a buzz similar to the effect of alcohol, including slurred speech, dizziness and euphoria.
 Users may inhale through bags, rags or balloons.
 Abuse can cause damage to the brain, such as impairment or dementia.

 Kreteks, according to the Centers for Disease Control and Prevention, are also known as clove cigarettes.
 The mixture of tobacco, cloves and additives are usually imported from Indonesia, the CDC notes.
-Kreteks, which are smoked, contain more nicotine, tar and carbon minoxide than regular tobacco cigarettes, and smoking kreteks can cause lung infection, the CDC adds.
+Kreteks, which are smoked, contain more nicotine, tar and carbon monoxide than regular tobacco cigarettes, and smoking kreteks can cause lung injury or infection, the CDC adds.

 LSC is a hallucinogenic drug taken orally.
 It is sold in the form of tablets, liquid and capsules, but it can also be used on absorbent blotter paper.
 Other names for LCD include “acid,” “dots” and “mellow yellow.”
 The drug causes high blood pressure and an increased heart rate, and triggers a “trip” similar to other hallucinogens such as PCP.
 LSD is produced in the United States in secret labs.

 Marijuana is a psychoactive drug, meaning it is mind-altering.
 It is derived from the Cannabis sativa plant and is smoked as a joint cigarette or in a pipe or bong.
+It can also be dried and cooked into cakes or brownies.
 Marijuana is a shredded mix of stems, seeds and leaves, contains more than 400 chemicals, and is usually a brownish-green color.
-Other names for marijuana include “blunts,” “dope,” “herb,” “pot,” “reefer” and “weed.”
+Other names for marijuana include “blunts,” “dope,” “herb,” “pot,” “reefer,” “grass,” “skunk,” “Mary Jane” and “weed.”
 It is grown in North America, South America and Asia, both indoors and outdoors.
+It causes a disinhibition, enhanced sensory perception and heightened imagination but is also legal in some states for the medicinal treatments of nausea associated with chemotherapy, some cancers and to stimulate the appetite of AIDS patients.

 OTC cough and cold medicines*